Deep6063/Demo/README.md

 # Demo

-This is a demo repo, to learn about Git.
+This is a demo repo, to learn about Git!